-If you just started experiencing acute back pain, you can place an icepack on your back for fast, short-term relief.
+If you just started experiencing back pain, you can place an icepack on your back for fast, short-term relief.
 When the soft tissues in your back get damaged, they become inflamed, which causes them to press against the nerve endings in your spine.
-Applying ice to your back helps bring down the swelling and relieves the pressure.
+Applying ice to your back helps bring down the swelling and relieve the pressure.
 But make sure you wrap the ice in a towel or get a soft-covered pack.
 You won’t exactly find relief when icy cold water is dripping down your back.

 2. Massages, Physical Therapy, and Chiropractic Care

 When you’re in pain, you’ll likely want to live at your massage therapist, physical therapist, or chiropractor’s office.
 I know I have my Tu Ina (Chinese Massage) guy on speed dial.
 You can get nearly instant relief—at least for a few hours.
 Massage and physical therapists can release tight muscles in your back to allow it to realign in a way that eases the pressure on painful joints or ligaments.
 They also can help ease stiff, sore muscles that are holding your spine in an uncomfortable position, bringing both upper and lower back pain relief.
 Likewise, chiropractors manipulate your back to relieve tension and allow stiff muscles to move freely without pain.
 And physical therapists can work with you on exercises to relieve the pain and correct some of your spinal problems over time.
 If your pain is significant, you may wish to combine two or three of these approaches as part of your treatment regimen.